 In this epic New Yorker profile of Bruce Springsteen, E Street guitarist Steven Van Zandt remembers recognizing Springsteen’s “drive to create original work”:

 In those days, he said, you were judged by how well you could copy songs off the radio and play them, chord for chord, note for note: “Bruce was never good at it.
 He had a weird ear.
 He would hear different chords, but he could never hear the right chords.
 When you have that ability or inability, you immediately become more original.”

-The Nielsen Norman Group consults with people who build and design online communities (websites and newsletters) to help them recognize – and respect – the fact that it’s ordinary people who use websites (not just engineers); moreover, that ordinary people are, in fact, never really all that ordinary.
+The Nielsen Norman Group consults with people who build and design online communities (websites and newsletters) to help them recognize and respect that it’s ordinary people who use websites, not just engineers; moreover, that ordinary people are, in fact, never really all that ordinary.
 Absent this recognition turns out to be the short road to failure, confusion, and inefficiency, even regarding simple (and ordinary) activities.
 Much of what the NN Group does do is to simply suggest: Pay attention, or else.
 From Nielsen Norman:

 Instances of this tendency abound in every ancient culture’s mythology.
 For example, oceanic storms and earthquakes were destructive and unpredictable to ancient Greek sailors.
 But if they had an explanation (Poseidon’s anger), then they could exert control on the outcome of the situation (through prayers and sacrifices).